NadiaAzri/FeatureSelection-GeneticAlgorithm/README.md

 ---

-This updated section takes into account that Google Colab provides a pre-installed environment for many popular libraries, and users only need to install additional dependencies listed in the `requirements.txt` file.
+Takes into account that Google Colab provides a pre-installed environment for many popular libraries, and you only need to install additional dependencies listed in the `requirements.txt` file.

 ---